-We are developing a network people from many backgrounds who will work together to create a list of research priorities focused on genital gender-affirming surgery (GGAS).
+We developed a network people from many backgrounds who worked together to create a list of research priorities focused on genital gender-affirming surgery (GGAS).
 Our objectives:

 1) Gather stakeholders from across the country who will represent patient, community, advocacy, healthcare, payer, and other backgrounds (TRANS-ARC).

 2) Through surveys and discussion groups, we will gather themes and research questions about GGAS that are important to a wide community, and create a list of Prioritized Research Topics.

 3) Host a TRANS-ARC Summit (March 12-13, 2021), including educational content on patient-centered outcomes research (PCOR) in GGAS and breakout discussions.